Comparison of Unity plugin framework implementations

 Plugin manifests Attribute only No Yes Yes Attribute only

-Plugin-level dependency sorting No semver No Yes Yes No semver
+Plugin-level dependency sorting No semver No Yes Yes Yes

-Loader version checking Yes No Yes Yes No
+Loader version checking Yes No Yes Yes Yes (Installer only)

-Multi-game directory support Yes Yes No No No
+Multi-game directory support Yes Yes No No Yes

 Preloader patches Yes No No No No